OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-..
-MN comment: done up to here.
-Work in PROGRESS

 Managing attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next we'll add some attributes to those new areas, containing the average
 elevation in each basin.
-In the Vector menu select :menuselection:`Update attributes --> Update area attributes from raster`
+In the Vector menu select :menuselection:`Update attributes --> Update area attributes from raster`.
-to launch the *v.rast.stats* module.
-Use ``basin_areas`` as the vector
+Use ``basin_areas`` as the vector polygon map, and select the ``elevation``
-polygon map, the ``elevation`` raster to calculate the statistics from,
+raster map to calculate the statistics from; set the the "Column prefix for
-make the column prefix ``ele``, and click [*Run*] then close the dialog when
+new attribute columns" to ``elev``, and click [*Run*]; then close the dialog when
 it is finished.
 You can query the values in the `Map Display` window using
 the fifth icon from the left and after verifying that the vector-areas map
 is selected in the `Layer List`, clicking on a vector area in the map canvas.

-You can colorize the areas based on the average elevation values using the
+You can now re-colorize the areas based on the average elevation values using the
 ``v.colors`` module.
 In the Vector menu select :menuselection:`Manage colors --> Color tables`.
-Select ``basin_areas`` for the input vector map, the ``ele_mean`` attribute
+Select ``basin_areas`` for the input vector map, as "Source value" select
+``attr`` instead of ``cat``.
+Then, in the "Define" tab choose the ``elev_average``
-column for the column containing the numeric range, and in the `Colors` tab
+attribute column for the column containing the numeric range.
+The colors we
-have it copy the colors from the `elevation` raster map.
-After running that
+want to copy from the `elevation` raster map, so we select it as the name for
-right-click on the ``basin_areas`` map in the `Layer List` and select `Properties`.
-In the `Colors` tab tick the box for getting colors from the map table column.
-Once you click [*Apply*] you should see the colors change in the `Map Display`
-window.
+"Raster map from which to copy color table".
+After clicking [*Run*] you
+need to refresh the map display (second icon from left) to see the updated
+basins map.

 Now let's look at the attribute table and SQL builder in more detail.
 In the
-`Layer Manager` click the table icon, it's second from the left on the bottom
+`Layer Manager` click the table icon ("Show attribute data for selected vector
-row.
-This will open a view of the attached database table.
+map"), it is second from the left on the bottom row.
+This will open a view
+of the database table attached to the selected vector map.
 For now we'll just
 do a *Simple* database query to find watershed basins without a lot of variation
 in them.
-Where it says ``SELECT * FROM basin_areas WHERE`` pick ``ele_stddev``
+Where it says ``SELECT * FROM basin_areas WHERE`` pick ``elev_stddev``
 from the pull down list for the standard deviation statistic, then in the
 text box to its right enter ``< 50`` and click [*Apply*].
 You'll notice the
 number of loaded records in the information bar along the bottom of the window
-has shrunk, and that all of the rows with large values for std. dev. are now
+has shrunk, and that all of the rows with large values for standard deviation
-gone from the displayed table.
-Right-click on the table data and choose
+(std. dev.) are now gone from the displayed table.
+Right-click on the table data
-``Select all``.
-Again right-click on the table data and this time choose
+and choose ``Select all``.
+Again right-click on the table data and this time
-``Highlight selected features``.
+choose ``Highlight selected features``.
 You should see e.g. alluvial flood basins
 and mesas show up in the ``Map Display``.

 3D visualization